Sources: Biden officials snub Salvadoran leader in DC trip

 Bukele was quick to embrace former President Donald Trump’s hardline immigration policies restricting asylum requests, which won him a great deal of U.S. support for his tough governing style in El Salvador, where he is popular.
 But like other world leaders befriended by Trump, he faces an uphill climb pivoting to the Biden administration, which is seeking to undo those policies and has signaled its relationship with El Salvador is under review.

-The president’s surprise trip amid a pandemic posed a dilemma for U.S. policy makers, who were given little advance notice and are mostly avoiding in-person meetings due to the coronavirus and because many senior positions remain vacant, said the the three people, all of whom are in Washington and insisted on speaking anonymously in return for discussing internal decision-making.
+The president’s surprise trip amid a pandemic posed a dilemma for U.S. policy makers.
+They were given little advance notice and are mostly avoiding in-person meetings due to the coronavirus and because many senior positions remain vacant, said the the three people, all of whom are in Washington and insisted on speaking anonymously in return for discussing internal decision-making.

 The three people didn’t say how the request for a meeting was made.
 But they said the decision not to meet with Bukele was deliberate.